josephmanghan/gem-factory/README.md

 # Gem Factory

-A development environment for creating and deploying Gemini Gems with deep reasoning and sophisticated instruction architectures.
+A development environment for creating and deploying Gemini Gems with deep reasoning and sophisticated instruction patterns.

+This repository provides tools and structure for developing Gems that unlock Gemini's reasoning potential through a thoughtful, well-architected system and knowledge organization.

 ## Why Gems?

 Recent Gemini updates represent a marked advancement in reasoning ability and processing power.
-The **2 million token context window** of the Gemini Web UI is large enough to include extensive code, comprehensive documentation, and rich contextual information—without the context management friction of IDEs (limited to ~200k tokens).
+The **2 million token context window** of the Gemini Web UI is large enough to include extensive code, comprehensive documentation, and rich contextual information — without the context management friction of IDEs (limited to ~200k tokens).
+That's a significant difference, and it opens up possibilities for relatively sophisticated agent architectures.

-Critically, the Web UI is accessible to everyone—product managers, designers, non-technical stakeholders—not locked to engineers.
-This democratization, combined with Gemini's cost-effectiveness relative to token usage, makes Gems a niche but compelling vehicle for exploring AI agent potential across diverse teams and skill levels.
+More importantly, the Web UI is accessible to everyone — product managers, designers, non-technical stakeholders — not locked to engineers.
+This democratization is what makes Gems genuinely interesting: we can all exist in the same ecosystem, using the same tools, with the same level of power.
+Combined with Gemini's cost-effectiveness, this creates a niche but compelling case for Gems as a vehicle for AI agent development.

 Gems can be easily maintained and shared with collaborators.
-When you connect knowledge files from Google Drive, they receive automatic updates—no need to recreate or redistribute.
-This enables sustainable, iterative development where both users and dependent gems automatically receive improvements.
+When you connect knowledge files from Google Drive, they receive automatic updates — no need to recreate or redistribute.
+Update once, everyone gets it for free.
+This enables sustainable, iterative development where both users and dependent gems automatically receive improvements without any friction.

-The purpose of this repository is to provide an environment for developing Gems that unlock Gemini's reasoning potential through thoughtful, well-architected system instructions and knowledge organization.
+The architecture is designed around this update pattern: minimal iteration on system instructions, with most improvements happening through knowledge file updates.
+This keeps gems stable while remaining flexible.

 ## Quick Start